Facebook says it removed troll farm run by Nicaraguan government

 Facebook said it removed 937 Facebook accounts, 140 pages, 24 groups and 363 Instagram accounts as part of the Nicaraguan network.

-(Reporting by Elizabeth Culliford in New York; Additional reporting by Ana Isabel Martinez in Mexico City and Frank Jack Daniel; Editing by Rosalba O'Brien)
+(Reporting by Elizabeth Culliford in New York; Additional reporting by Frank Jack Daniel; Editing by Rosalba O'Brien)

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))